rylev/overflow/README.md

 A convenience macro for changing the overflow properties of math expressions without having to change those expressions (mostly).

+## Some Background

+By default Rust's math expressions (e.g., 2 * 9) panic on overflow in debug builds and overflow silently in release builds.
+While this is a fine default, you may want different behaivor.
+For instance, integer overflow may be expected behaivor.
+In that case you'll want to reach for the various overflow APIs available for Rust numbers (e.g., [`wrapping_mul`](https://doc.rust-lang.org/std/primitive.u32.html#method.wrapping_mul)).
+The issue with this however, is that you can no longer use normal math notation, instead needing to use cumbersome methods like `a.wrapping_add(b)` instead of `a + b`.

+Overflow lets you keep using normal math notation but still change the way that overflows are handled.

 ## Example

-By default the following will fail in dev builds at runtime:
+By default the following will fail in debug builds at runtime:

 ```rust
 (2u8.pow(20) << 20) + 2 * 2;
 ```

-In order to make this wrap in dev and release builds you would need to write it this way:
+In order to make this wrap in debug and release builds you would need to write it this way:

 ```rust
 (2u8.wrapping_pow(20).wrapping_shl(20)).wrapping_add(2u8.wrapping_mul(2))